 Frances and her sisters wanted to be missionaries in China, so she visited Rome to obtain an audience with Pope Leo XIII.
 Contrary to what Frances expected, the Pope told her to go “not to the East, but to the West,” to New York rather than to China.
 She was to help the thousands of Italian immigrants in the United States.

 In 1889, Mother Frances Cabrini and her sister companions entered a new world: New York City.
 Initially, they met many difficulties and disappointments, but as always, Frances persevered.
 She organized catechism and education classes for the Italian immigrants and provided for the needs of the many orphans.
 She also established schools and orphanages despite tremendous odds.

 Expanding Operations Around the World

-Her desire was to spread love and devotion towards Jesus’ Heart, through prayer, example and the work of her Missionaries, promoting solidarity, defense of life and the dignity of human beings.
+Her desire was to spread love and devotion towards Jesus’ Heart through prayer, example, and the work of her Missionaries—promoting solidarity, defense of life, and the dignity of human beings.

-Her activity was relentless until her death on December 22, 1917 in Chicago.
-In 1946, she was canonized a saint by Pope Pius XII in recognition of her holiness and service to humanity.
-She was named Patroness of Immigrants in 1950, and in 1999, Pope St. John Paul referred to her as the Missionary of the New Evangelization.
+St. Frances Xavier Cabrini was named Patroness of Immigrants in 1950, and in 1999, Pope St. John Paul referred to her as the Missionary of the New Evangelization.